Madeline Kahn: 1990s

 Kahn participated in a workshop reading of Dear World at the Roundabout Theatre Company in June 1998, reading the part of Gabrielle.
 She also voiced Gypsy the moth in A Bug's Life (1998).

 Kahn received good reviews for her Chekhovian turn in the 1999 independent movie Judy Berlin, her final film.
-Before her passing, she also worked on the first two episodes of Little Bill, voicing Mrs. Shapiro.
-The second episode ("Just a Baby" / "The Camp Out"), the final installment for which she voiced Mrs. Shapiro, was dedicated to her memory.
-Kathy Najimy succeeded her in the role of Mrs. Shapiro following Kahn's death.
+Before her death, she also voiced Mrs. Shapiro on the first two episodes of Little Bill, the second of which ("Just a Baby" / "The Campout") was dedicated to her memory.
+Kathy Najimy succeeded her in the role following Kahn's death.

 Illness and death

-Kahn was diagnosed with ovarian cancer in 1998.
-She underwent treatment, continued to work on Cosby, and married John Hansbury in Summer 1999.
+Kahn was diagnosed with ovarian cancer in September 1998.
+She underwent treatment, continued to work on Cosby, and married John Hansbury in October 1999.
 However, the disease spread rapidly, and she died on December 3, 1999, at age 57.

 She was cremated on December 6, at Garden State Crematory in North Bergen, New Jersey.
 A bench dedicated to her memory was erected in Central Park by her husband John and her brother Jeffrey.
 The bench is located near the Jacqueline Kennedy Onassis Reservoir on West 87th Street.